ReactiveBayes/RxInfer.jl/docs/src/manuals/delta-node.md

 | Linearization | ✓              | ✗                        | ✓
 | Unscented     | ✓              | ✗                        | ✓
 | CVI           | ✓              | ✓                        | ✗

-Based on the above, RxInfer.jl supports the following deterministic transformation scenarios:

-1. **Gaussian Nodes**: For delta nodes linked to strictly multivariate or univariate Gaussian distributions, the recommended methods are Linearization or Unscented transforms.
-2. **Exponential Family Nodes**: For the delta node connected to nodes from the exponential family, the CVI (Conjugate Variational Inference) is the method of choice.
-3. **Stacking Delta Nodes**: For scenarios where delta nodes are stacked, either Linearization or Unscented transforms are suitable.

 ## Gaussian Case